 Babies are very sensitive.
 A birth injury, even as simple as a bruise, can cause irreparable damage.
 The effects of a birth injury can lessen throughout the early years of a child’s life, but, most often, the effects of a birth injury are life-altering and will remain with the child into adulthood, though the symptoms may change.
 If your child has suffered a birth injury, medical costs for surgeries, rehabilitation, medications, emotional support, and other medical treatments will likely continue throughout their life.

 Birth injuries create undue financial and emotional burdens for the entire family, and are often preventable.
 If your child has suffered a birth injury in Nevada that you believe was caused by negligence or misconduct on the part of a healthcare professional, the compassionate Las Vegas birth injury attorneys at Shook & Stone can help you determine the best course of legal action.
-Call us today for a consultation today at 702-570-0000.
+Call us today for a free consultation today at 702-570-0000.